Our Aging Population

 - 78% of nursing homes and 61% of assisted living communities are concerned workforce challenges might force them to close!

 Our long-term care system is in danger of collapse.
 We must recruit, train, and pay long term care workers a living wage if we are to avoid abandoning our elderly.
 Private nursing home operators cannot afford and seem reluctant to solve this problem without government wage support.
 Congress must act quickly.

-To request your copy of "The Aging Tidal Wave" a book written by GVT's George Ritacco that address the issues facing our long-term care industry, please click the following link https://info.famcare.net/aging-tidal-wave
+To request a copy of "The Aging Tidal Wave" a book written by GVT's George Ritacco, that examines the issues facing our long-term care industry, please click the following link https://info.famcare.net/aging-tidal-wave